Ramona Forever: Adaptations, editions

-Ramona and Beezus: a movie starring Joey King as Ramona and Selena Gomez as Beezus.
+Elements from the book's story were adapted in the film Ramona and Beezus (2010), starring Joey King as Ramona and Selena Gomez as Beezus.
 It was released on July 23, 2010.
-Although it jumps from book to book, the plot mainly focuses on this book.

-Audio Formats: The book is available in cassette, CD and eAudiobok from Random House/Listening Library; VHs tape from Atlantis Films/Ramona Productions;

-Print/English: Braille available from Dell, large print books through Dell, and e-Books through HarperCollins;

-Print/Worldwide: As of 2010, 109 editions of the book had been published in 9 languages.
+Ramona Forever is available as an audiobook in cassette, CD and eAudiobook from Random House/Listening Library.
+Braille and large print versions are available from Dell, and e-Books through HarperCollins.
+As of 2010, 109 editions of the book had been published in 9 languages.